mockk/mockk/README.md

 ### Returning nothing

-If the method is returning Unit(i.e. no return value) you still need to specify `null` return value:
+If the function is returning Unit(i.e. no return value) you still need to specify `null` return value:

 ```kotlin